jordanmoore/jordanmoore.github.io/about.md

 ## Make accessible things

 In web design speak, accessibility is often the label for something that works for people who need assistance browsing the web.
-I feel that acessibility should be a given, not a feature.
+I feel that accessibility should be a given, not a feature.
 For me being accessible means it’s for **everyone** regardless of ability, geographical location, device, hardware and software.

 ## Make sustainable things